 2. Mother's Day Is Often Stressful

 I've never been a fan of Mother's Day but didn't give it the introspective thought I do now.
 I did my best to enjoy it when my kids were little because it was adorable watching them fight over cleaning toilets and who picked out the prettiest flowers for me.
-I didn't mind it so much then, because I was distracted by my four little job bombs, who loved on me with sweet innocence and genuine good intentions.
-This meant I didn't have to think too hard about not having those same fuzzy feelings of grandeur towards my own mother, which is another story.
+I didn't mind it so much then, because I was distracted by my four little joy bombs, who loved on me with sweet innocence and genuine good intentions.
+This meant I didn't have to think too hard about not having those same fuzzy feelings of grandeur towards my mother, which is another story.

 As a child, my father, a loving and protective man, insisted that my sister and I be on our best behavior that day.
 Mom and I were always at odds (I was high energy, had a voice, and asked questions).
-I was instructed to not talk back, fight with my sister, to clean the house, and sit quietly during church.
+I was instructed not to talk back, fight with my sister, to clean the house, and sit quietly during church.
 If I messed up, there would be hell to pay.
-It was always a day of tension and expectations and I hated it.
+It was always a day of tension and expectations, and I hated it.

 Year after painful year, many of us who can relate to what I've shared thus far, go through the same feelings and emotions.
 Sometimes, we have other things we'd rather be doing on that second Sunday in May.
 It forces us to plan something with our mothers that we should randomly be doing in the first place, because we WANT to, not because we HAVE to.
 For some mothers, it might be the only day for months to see or talk to their kids.
-That simply isn't right in my book.
-I’m not saying it’s not wonderful to see my kid's faces or hear their voices on Mother's Day, but I want to see and hear from them any day, more days in fact, because they miss and want to spend time with me, not because the calendar says they should.
+That isn't right in my book.
+I’m not saying it’s not enjoyable to see my kid's faces or hear their voices on Mother's Day, but I want to see and hear from them any day, more days in fact, because they miss and want to spend time with me, not because the calendar says they should.

 3. We Neglect Our Mothers Most Days